Chicago Wrongful Death Car Accident Lawyers

 In 2011, there were over 281,000 traffic accidents in Illinois, with 918 fatalities.
-Cook County (and where Chicago is situated) alone had over 133,000 accidents and 234 fatalities.
-While accidents may happen due to weather and other uncontrollable events, many are caused by poor judgment, unsafe driving and many other preventable factors.
-Some contributing factors to these fatalities include:
+Cook County including Chicago had over 133,000 accidents and 234 fatalities that year.
+While accidents may happen due to weather and other uncontrollable events, many are caused by poor judgment, unsafe driving, and other preventable factors that include:

 - Distracted driving.
-One of the fastest growing cause of all accidents including fatalities is distracted driving.
-Distracted driving includes talking on a cell phone, texting, using other electronic devices and other activities that take the drivers attention away from the road.
+One of the fastest growing causes of all accidents including fatalities involves inattentive driving.
+Distracted driving includes talking on a cell phone, texting, using other electronic devices and performing other activities like eating and grooming that take the drivers attention away from the road.

 - Impaired driving.
-Drivers under the influence of alcohol or drugs take their own life and those of others sharing the road into their hands when they get behind the wheel.
+Drivers under the influence of alcohol or drugs take their own lives and the lives of others sharing the road into their hands when they get behind the wheel while drunk or impaired.

 - Reckless driving.
 Speeding, driving erratically, ignoring traffic controls and even road rage can all lead to unnecessary and completely preventable auto accident deaths.

-When a Chicago auto accident fatality is caused by a reckless or negligent driver, many families of the deceased may consider a wrongful death lawsuit.
+When a Chicago auto accident fatality is caused by a reckless or negligent driver, surviving family members of the deceased may consider filing a wrongful death lawsuit.
 It is important to recognize that an auto accident wrongful death lawsuit is usually dependent on two factors:

 - Proven negligence.
-It must be able to prove that the accused caused the death of the loved one through negligent behavior, intentional or unintentional.
-In an auto accident this generally will mean that they caused the accident.
+The survivors or their attorney must be able to prove that the another person other than the deceased caused the death of the loved one through intentional or unintentional negligent behavior.
+In an auto accident, this generally means that they caused the accident.

 - Damages suffered.
-Once negligence is proven, there must also be grounds for financial damages to be awarded.
-This may be for loss of income, medical bills, burial expenses and in some cases, pain and suffering to the family.
+Once negligence has been proven, there must also be grounds for financial damages to be awarded.
+This may be for loss of income, medical bills, funeral costs, burial expenses and in some cases, pain and suffering to the surviving family members.

-Although if the accused has auto insurance some of these costs will most likely be covered under the policy, the insurance company will try and pay the least amount they can.
-When a family loses an income earner and will be financially affected by the loss or if the negligence was of a gross nature, many people prefer to use the services of an experienced personal injury attorney to file a wrongful death lawsuit to fight for their right to compensation for their loss.
+Even if the driver at fault for the accident has auto insurance and some of these costs will most likely be covered under the policy, the insurance company will likely try and pay the least amount they can to fulfill the claim.
+However, when a family loses their income earner they are often financially affected by the loss.
+If the family's lawyer can prove negligence of the at-fault driver was of a gross nature an experienced personal injury attorney can build a solid wrongful death lawsuit and fight for the family's right to obtain adequate financial compensation for their devastating loss.

-It is important to keep in mind that insurance companies do not stay profitable by paying out more than they have to.
-In addition, if the loss is larger than the accused parties insurance cap, it will be necessary to sue them personally.
+It is important to keep in mind that insurance companies do not stay profitable by paying out more than they have to in settling a claim.
+In addition, if the loss is larger than the accused party's insurance cap, it will be necessary to sue the driver personally.
 Having a Chicago car accident law firm working for your family can make a large difference in the amount a family receives for the loss of their loved one.Chicago Auto Accident Fatality Attorneys, Rosenfeld Injury Lawyers

 The Chicago car accident attorneys at Rosenfeld Injury Lawyers have fought and won many wrongful death auto accident lawsuits in Illinois.
-Our team has the resources and experience that is needed to prove your case.
-Contact us for a free consultation to anyone who has suffered an auto accident fatality loss and wishes to discuss their situation.
+Our team has the resources and experience needed to prove your case.
+Contact us for a free consultation if a family member has suffered an auto accident fatality loss and wishes to discuss their situation.